-“If three months have gone by and there’s no improvement in sight, find a counselor,” she says.
+“If three months have gone by and there’s no improvement in sight, find a counsellor,” she says.
 “Asking for help is not an admission of failure.”

-This is especially true when your child is struggling behaviourally both in school and at home.
+This is especially true when your child is struggling behaviorally both in school and at home.

 “These are the kids who are testing a lot of different situations or struggling in them,” says Reid.
 “While it’s part of a kid’s job to test limits, if it’s extreme, or if parents are out of strategies, that’s problematic.”